Common Options and Workflows

 This feature is also available to fuzz targets, where you can implement custom sanitizers or stub out

-methods that block the Fuzzer from progressing (for example, checksum verifications or random number generation).
+methods that block the fuzzer from progressing, for example checksum verifications or random number generation.

 You can declare method hooks with the @MethodHook